-The first cargo plane carrying food took off from Arbil in Iraq's northern Kurdistan region and will make a one-hour flight to Hassakeh governorate in Syria, which has had no significant aid deliveries since May.
+The first cargo plane carrying food took off from Arbil in Iraq's northern Kurdistan region and made a one-hour flight to Hassakeh governorate in Syria, which has had no significant aid deliveries since May.

 The U.N. said two planes are contracted to do 23 rotations over the next 10 days.
-The aid includes 10 planeloads of food, enough to feed more than 6,000 Syrian families for the rest of December, the U.N.'s World Food Programme said.
-This is the third winter since the Syrian conflict began in March 2011.
+The aid includes 10 planeloads of food, enough to feed more than 6,000 Syrian families for the rest of December, as they endure the third winter of the conflict, which began in March 2011.

 The airlifts were delayed from last week because of a storm which swept across Syria and Lebanon, bringing with it high winds and freezing temperatures.
 Cold, dry winds whipped the Tarmac at Arbil airport before takeoff.

-"This wave of extreme cold led to deteriorating conditions for people in the city of Qamishli and other places in Syria," Iyad Nuaman, WFP regional coordinator, told Reuters by telephone from Arbil.
+"This wave of extreme cold led to deteriorating conditions for people in the city of Qamishli and other places in Syria," Iyad Nuaman, World Food Programme regional coordinator, told Reuters by telephone from Arbil.

 U.N. agencies have ferried limited aid supplies into Syria from Iraq and Lebanon, but not via Turkey because of objections from President Bashar al-Assad's government.